The Complete Guide to Getting a Modular Home Loan in 2025

 Step 4: Appraisal & Underwriting

-Lenders appraise based on plans and local comps while reviewing your finances and builder credentials.
+The appraisal is based on your plans and local comps, while underwriting checks your finances and the builder’s credentials.

 Step 5: Construction & Draws